 Road conditions are generally poor with roads becoming impassable during the rainy season from October to December and mid-February to May.
 Police checkpoints are common in Gabon, if you are requested to stop at you one you may be asked to show your passport, driving licence or vehicle registration documents.
 Pirates have been known to attack commercial shipping vessels in the Gulf of Guinea mariners are advised to take appropriate precautions.

-Prime Pacific can provide professional assistance for you or your groups’ health care needs if you decide to travel in Gabon no matter what stage of life you may be at.
 Our tailor made polices cover a wide range of services from repartitions, transportation, dental and many more.
 Call our team of world wide representatives today to discuss, free of charge, the global health insurance and Gabon health insurance options available.